dps923/winter2017/lectures/week3/README.md

 Where does this graphics context live?
 In a subclass of UIView.
 When you study today’s code examples, you will see a <span class="skimlinks-unlinked">Shape.swift</span> class, which is a subclass of UIView.
 This class is the graphical object that gets created programmatically.

+**Coordinate System of the Graphics Context**

+UIKit uses an *upper-left origin* coordinate system, but you will see mentioned in Quartz 2D (a.k.a.
+Core Graphics) documentation that the Quartz 2D API uses a *lower-left origin* coordinate system.

+Fortunately, to make life easier for iOS developers, in the `UIView.drawRect(rect: CGRect)` function, the context that is acquired there is flipped to have a *upper-left origin*.
+In nearly all cases, `drawRect` is where an iOS app does it's custom drawing.

 **Touch**